 However, and this is more to the point, the pragmatism with which each character chose a unique perspective of their own circumstances and those around them was compelling and educational.

 We do this too.
 We can choose which shade of grey to highlight.
 Which spot whereon our eyes land and linger.
 We can choose to see others as insignificant or unworthy, or we can see everyone and everything around us as kin.
 And … if we choose to see their beauty though others all around us miss it, we are the better for it.
 It is my belief and experience that they are the better for it also.

 I don’t miss much that is my past.
 But I do dream of my first “home”… A very different place to grow up in than what was portrayed in my first “readers” titled, “Dick and Jane.”
 These two imaginary children were purported to be from a family all of us 5 and 6 year olds could identify with.
 It was a bill of goods.

 I spent my early years in a Boarding House–not a Boarding School–where I learned to read by the time I reached my third birthday.
 Not that I could actually read, but I was read to by all the older adults while my mother was out earning our keep.
 It was an idyllic childhood, though definitely nothing like “Jane’s”.
 No siblings, no Daddy coming home and lifting me over his head and calling me his “Little Rutabaga.”

-By the time I finished kindergarten I had read all the Dick and Jane readers, and the school gave me the lot.
+By the time I finished kindergarten I had read all the Dick and Jane readers, and the school gave me the lot — so impressed were they that I knew every storyline and character.
 Now that I remember that gesture, I wonder what the point was.
 These were not books that I wanted to reread anymore than I wanted to be like the Bobbsey Twins.
 Though my mother bought me many of the books in this series.

 And yet I can remember these stories as some kind of modern fairy tale, full of “morals” and social mores that we children should imitate … mostly to fit in.